NamelessBystander/School_Notes_PLC/README.md

 # Introduction

-Hello there!
-This is my collection of notes for various subjects.
+Hello there, This is my collection of notes for various subjects.
 As long as I stay interested, I'll keep adding information here, covering any topic that allows me to use a computer.
 The goal is to have as much information as possible in one place.

 ## Installation